 When to get a professional dental checkup

-While it’s important to clean your dog’s teeth at home, you should also book your dog into a vet for regular professional dental cleans every six months.
-You can also speak to your vet for a more personalised and holistic dental care plan.
+While it’s important to clean your dog’s teeth at home, you should also book them in for regular professional dental cleans every six months.
+Your vet can also recommend a personalised dental care plan based on your dog’s needs.

 Ready to keep your dog's mouth healthy — and their teeth sparkling clean?
-Explore Petstock's range of dog dental care products today.
-Or book in with a Petstock Vet for a tailored consultation.
+Explore Petstock's range of dog dental care products, or book in with a Petstock Vet for a tailored consultation.